Employee Rights No Fees Unless We Win

-To bring a claim for wrongful termination based on the employee's age, the employee must show that:
+Under federal law, to bring a claim for wrongful termination based on the employee's age, the employee must show that:

-- He was over forty (40) years of age,
+- She was forty (40) years of age or older,

-- The harassment unreasonably interfered with her work performance by creating an intimidating, hostile, or offensive work environment, and
+- The harassment unreasonably interfered with her work performance by creating an objectively intimidating, hostile, or offensive work environment, and

-- There is a basis for holding the employer responsible for the harassment."
+- There is a basis for holding the employer responsible for the harassment.
 Crawford v.
 Medina Gen. Hosp.
-96 F3d at 836.
+(6th Cir.
+1996) 96 F.3d 830, 834.

 Harassment is not limited to purely verbal or physical abuse, however.
 For example, an employee of sixty years of age at a department store may legitimately feel harassed if other employees frequently go out of their way to assist the employee reaching or carrying items that she is capable of managing herself.

 Age harassment is normally a separate cause of action from age discrimination.
 However, harassment is actionable as "discrimination" if it is "so severe or pervasive as to alter the conditions of [the victim's] employment and create an abusive working environment."
 Clark County School Dist. v.
-Breeden, (2001) 532 US 268, 270.
+Breeden (2001) 532 US 268, 270.

 One caveat with age discrimination claims generally is that age should not be confused with or treated completely separately from "over-qualification."
 An employee who was not hired due to her over-qualification may not necessarily have suffered from age discrimination, as over-qualification may sometimes be a justified reason for declining their employ.Contact Us